More Thoughts

 A website is an important part of leading potential customers to your products and services, an interface for customers transacting with you, and one of the best ways to get your brand into the world.

-website design and development is an investment
+Website design and development is an investment

 Whatever your website is used for, I think it’s fair to say your website is a big deal for your business.
 So it’s important to think and plan carefully when you begin an investment in upgrading or completely redesigning your website.